What is Meibomian Gland Probing (MGP)? Who would benefit from MG Probing?

-Common symptoms of DED may include one or more of the following: burning, stinging, light sensitivity, redness, vascularization, foreign body sensation, contact lens discomfort, eye pain, lid tenderness, and more.
+Common symptoms of DED may include one or more of the following: burning, stinging, light sensitivity, redness, vascularization, foreign body sensation, contact lens discomfort, eye pain, lid tenderness, watery eyes, and more.

 How is the patient is prepped for Probing?
 Is the procedure painful?